benlye/JumperTX-Build/README.md

    `docker run --rm -it -v "/home/benlye/github/JumperTX:/jumpertx" benlye/jumpertx-build`

-When finished the compiled firmware, `firmware.bin` will be in the root of the source directory.
+When finished the compiled firmware, `jumpertx-t16.bin` will be in the root of the source directory.

+## Changing the build flags
+Build flags can be changed by passing a switch to the Docker container when it is run.

+The syntax is `-e "CMAKE_FLAGS=FLAG1=VALUE1 FLAG2=VALUE2"`.

+Default flags will be replaced by the new value, additional flags will be appended.

+### Examples
+1. Build from the source in `C:\Users\benlyeGithub\JumperTX` and disable `HELI`:

+   `docker run --rm -it -v "C:/Users/benlye/Github/JumperTX:/jumpertx" -e "CMAKE_FLAGS=HELI=NO" benlye/jumpertx-build`

+1. Build from the source in `C:\Users\benlyeGithub\JumperTX`, disabling `HELI` and passing a new flag:

+   `docker run --rm -it -v "C:/Users/benlye/Github/JumperTX:/jumpertx" -e "CMAKE_FLAGS=HELI=NO FOO=BAR" benlye/jumpertx-build`